inesonic/inesonic-force-login-url/README.rst

 To use, simply copy this entire directory into your WordPress plugins directory and then activate the plugin from the WordPress admin panel.

+You may also be interested in the
+`Inesonic WordPress Login Blocker plugin <https://github.com/tuxidriver/inesonic-wp-login-blocker>.
+Both plugins are used by Inesonic <https://inesonic.com> infrastructure.